allthatjava/boot-example-rest-api-from-swagger/README.md

 # Spring Boot Template - RESTful API2

-Simple Template for Spring RESTfull Service with Contract Driven Development (Swagger) If you want to see the final work, check out the Git branch `next-step`, it will have implemented code based on Swagger generated code.
+Simple Template for Spring RESTfull Service with Contract Driven Development (Swagger)

 ### Generate Code from Swagger file ###

-!!!
-First thing first, add README.md and pom.xml in the .swagger-codegen-ignore file.
+NOTE: First thing first, add *README.md* and *pom.xml* in the __.swagger-codegen-ignore__ file.
 Otherwise, your README.md will be replaced by Swagger Code Gen. !!!

 Add the following code in gradle script file.